GeekyAnts/react-native-zebra-bluetooth-printer/README.md

     iOS: function resolves to nil.

 8. print == > async function, prints specific zpl string from a zebra printer for both android and iOS.
-   For example :
+CPCL strings can also be printed using this for Android.

 ```javascript
 const zpl =